Lucky Bag

 The Lucky Bag is the term for the United States Naval Academy yearbook dedicated to the graduating classes.
 A traditional Lucky Bag has a collection of photos taken around the academy and photographs of each graduating officer along with a single paragraph describing the individual written by a friend.
 While no one knows for sure, it is speculated that it is named after the "lucky bag" that contains the possessions of sailors who lost items at sea.

-Each year every midshipman and graduating officer receives a Lucky Bag, and every edition of the Lucky Bag is archived by both the Naval Academy and the United States Naval Academy Alumni Association.
+Each year, every midshipman and graduating officer receives a Lucky Bag and every edition of the Lucky Bag is archived by both the Naval Academy and the United States Naval Academy Alumni Association.
+Lucky Bag digital copies (1894 - 1974) are shared on Nimitz Library Collections.

 History

 Every man-of-war, you know, has her Lucky Bag, containing a little of every thing, and something belonging to every body.

 For variety of contents, a regular Lucky Bag may vie with the caldron that witches boil and bubble “at the pit of Acheron.”